AdobeDocs/platform-learn.en/help/platform/partner-data-support/unknown-visitor-personalization-partner-data.md

 ---
 title: Personalize onsite experiences for unknown visitors using partner-aided visitor recognition
-description: Learn how to collect third-party attributes from the [!DNL Adobe Web SDK] and personalize your onsite experience for unknown visitors using partner-aided visitor recognition.
+description: Learn how to collect third-party attributes from the [!DNL Adobe Experience Platform Web SDK] and personalize your onsite experience for unknown visitors using partner-aided visitor recognition.
 feature: Integrations
 topic: Integrations
 role: Architect, Data Architect, User